Visit Chinon, France

 The Chinon appellation is known for predominantly red wines with a light, dry, medium-bodied quality.
 A visit to one of the region's vineyards or many wine cellars to meet the producers, see the cultivation techniques and taste the wines, is highly rewarding.

-Suggested itineraries featuring Chinon
+Suggested itinerary featuring Chinon

 This sample itinerary will give you an idea of what is possible when you travel in Chinon, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.